 • PAS 28 (Amendments), Investments in Associates and Joint Ventures - Measuring an associate or joint venture at fair value (Part of Annual Improvements to PFRSs 2014-2016 Cycle).
 Clarifies that a qualifying entity is able to choose between applying the equity method or measuring an investment in an associate or joint venture at fair value through profit or loss, separately for each associate or joint venture at initial recognition of the associate or joint venture.
 Similar clarifications have been made for a reporting entity that is not an investment entity and that has an associate or a joint venture that is an investment entity.
 PAS 28 permits such a reporting entity the choice to retain the fair value measurements used by that investment entity associate or joint venture when applying the equity method.
-The amendments clarify that this choice is also made separately for each investment in an associate or joint venture is initially recognized; (b) the associate or joint venture becomes an investment entity; and (c) the investment entity associate or joint venture first becomes a parent.
+The amendments clarify that this choice is also made separately for each investment in an associate or joint venture that is an investment entity, at the later of the date on which: (a) the investment entity associate or joint venture is initially recognized; (b) the associate or joint venture becomes an investment entity; and (c) the investment entity associate or joint venture first becomes a parent.